 Remember what we said about the potted plant above?
 Well a tree is just like a potted plant, only not in a pot and way bigger and you know what, at this point we’re just stating the obvious so let’s move on…

 Too much debris and water means flooded gutters, which means a ton of damage.
 Clean those bad boys out!

-Truth is- anything that you can do to prepare for severe weather is good, especially a storm as concerning as a hurricane.
+The truth is, anything that you can do to prepare for severe weather is good, especially a storm as concerning as a hurricane.
 So take a minute to GET informed, GET what you need, so you are prepared when mother nature shows her nasty side.
-And if you are asked to GET OUT when the weather becomes too dangerous for you to sit through, please do so, because no matter what- we want you and your family to stay safe throughout hurricane season.
+And if you are asked to GET OUT when the weather becomes too dangerous for you to sit through, please do so.
+No matter what, we want you and your family to stay safe throughout hurricane season.

 As your prepaid electric provider, we are here for you through the sunshine and the storms.
 For the days in between, we’ve got your back with energy savings tips to help you save on your electric bill every day.